orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     Additional einfos may follow.
   - echo, einfo, ewarn should be disabled if it causes detrimental performance.
   - Whitespace padding preferences:
-    - No white padding is preferred for single line messages.
+    - No whitespace padding is preferred for single line messages.
-    - White space padding is required for multiline messages.
+    - Whitespace padding is required for multiline messages.
     - Serious warnings should be whitespace padded above and below.
-    - Less serious warnings do not require white space padding.
+    - Less serious warnings do not require whitespace padding.
   - You must put `OILEDMACHINE-OVERLAY-EBUILD-FINISHED:  NO` in the footer and disable the KEYWORDS variable if the ebuild is unfinished.
   - Phase functions must be sorted in chronological order.